langchain-ai/langchainjs/.github/contributing/INTEGRATIONS.md

 You may use third-party dependencies in new integrations, but they should be added as `peerDependencies` and `devDependencies` with an entry under `optionalDependenciesMeta` in [`langchain/package.json`](https://github.com/hwchase17/langchainjs/blob/main/langchain/package.json), **not under any core `dependencies` list**.
 This keeps the overall package size small, as only people who are using your integration will need to install, and allows us to support a wider range of runtimes.

+We suggest using caret syntax (`^`) for peer dependencies to support a wider range of people trying to use them as well as to be somewhat tolerant to non-major version updates, which should (theoretically) be the only breaking ones.

 Please make sure all introduced dependencies are permissively licensed (MIT is recommended) and well-supported and maintained.

 If your integration also uses a third-party library, you must add it under `requiresOptionalDependency` in the [`create-entrypoints.js`](https://github.com/hwchase17/langchainjs/blob/main/langchain/scripts/create-entrypoints.js) file to avoid breaking the build: